azavea/raster-vision/docs/rv2/architecture.rst

         # plays a similar role as a typical "config file" used in other systems.
         # It's different in that it can have loops, conditionals, local variables,
         # etc. The runner argument is the name of the runner used to run the
-        # pipeline (eg. local or aws_batch).
+        # pipeline (eg. local or batch).
 Any other arguments are passed from
         # the CLI using the -a option.
         names = ['alice', 'bob', 'susan']